Considering your options

-This is a difficult question to answer and one that is personal to your circumstances.
-The simple answer is that the more people that know about your issue with alcohol and or drugs, the easier it should be in that they should stop offering you alcoholic drinks and so stop you keep having to refuse them.
-However, if there are some people or organisations who have not had any idea about your addiction, and it could affect your future prospects and opportunities, you may want to think twice before being completely honest with them.
+This is a difficult question to answer, and is one that is personal to your circumstances when it comes to alcoholism and addiction.
+The simple answer is that the more people that know about your issue with alcohol and or drugs, the easier it should be.
+Those around you should stop offering you alcoholic drinks so you no longer need to refuse.
+However, if there are some people who have not been informed about your addiction, and it could affect your future prospects and opportunities.
+You may want to think twice before being completely honest with them.

 Something that still irritates me to this day is when the people close to me consider me ‘cured’ or ‘fixed’.
-I don’t know why this annoys me so much (I need to do some work on myself!).
 I tell my family I am not an ex-alcoholic, I am recovering on a daily basis.
 Years ago, when my aim was to control my drinking, I would have loved them to think me cured and to sanction my drinking again.
-Now I need them to understand that it is recovery on a daily basis and that any recovering alcoholic or addict lives constantly wary of relapse (if they don’t they are leaving themselves wide open!).
+Now I need them to understand that it is recovery on a daily basis.
+Any recovering alcoholic or addict lives constantly wary of relapse.

 Should you tell your employers if they do not know?
 I cannot give you a cut and dried answer to that.
-I told mine and regretted it as I felt from then on I was viewed slightly differently, as someone who could be unreliable (in the future) and I think it did damage my career – though I later proved them right by relapsing and doing a pretty good job of damaging my prospects myself.
-I think it is a good idea to tell them that you do not drink any more as it does not agree with you (if you come across alcohol in your work).
+After telling my boss about my alcoholism and addiction, I regretted it as I felt from then on I was viewed slightly differently.
+I was viewed as unreliable and I believe it did damage my career.
+I later proved them right by relapsing and doing a good job of damaging future prospects for myself.
+It may be a good idea to tell them that you do not drink any more as it does not agree with you.
 I would never encourage dishonesty but would give a broad rather than precise definition of the truth if in doubt.